"Love is the only reality and it is not a mere sentiment.

 ―

 Over the years, I've studied the scriptures of many of the world's religions, participated in their rituals and services, and investigated a variety of spiritual techniques.
 I've touched the One in meditation during sesshin.
 I've communed with the One Love in the golden tones of dawn and as the pastels of sunset skies dissolved into vast and mysterious embrace of twilight.
 I've blissed out in the Bhakti of Kirtan Practice.
 I've danced with Sufi's, sweated in Native American lodges, ingested psychedelics with kindred spirits.
-I've had profound encounters with Jesus as well.

 ―